QasimAnjum/ChemE485-Final-Project-Team-A9/README.md

 ![](/CumeneReaction2.png)

+These are the given reaction kinetics for the Cumene production reactions.
+We plan to simulate the reaction in a level 2 RPlug reactor, because we believe this to be the closest simulation of a packed bed reactor.

 4. A suggested thermodynamics package and any extra information that needs to be gathered for the simulation

 - Use SRK for the entire process.
 We will be dealing with hydrocarbons at high temperatures (to increase reaction kinetics) and high pressures (to decrease volume) .
 SRK is the equation of state most commonly used with hydrocarbons at high pressures.